Minimalist Lifestyle: Why Others Got Started will give you a little peek inside the window of souls that craved a simpler life.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here is Minimalist Lifestyle: Why Others Got Started –
+Here are the Minimalist Lifestyle: Why Others Got Started Reasons:

 Several people were part of families that frequently moved for their jobs.
 Some were military, and others were relocating for the best career advancement opportunities.